dmrub/nvidia-dev-ctl/README.md

                         virsh connection URL
   --hotplug             affect the running domain and keep changes after
                         reboot
+  --restart             shutdown and reboot the domain after the changes are
+                        made
   -n, --dry-run         Do everything except actually make changes
 ```

 ## detach-mdev command

-The `detach-mdev` command does the opposite of the `attach-mdev` command by detaching the vGPU device specified with its UUID from the domain (i.e., the virtual machine).
-If no `--hotplug` option is specified and the domain is running, the command restarts it after attaching.
+The `detach-mdev` command does the opposite of the `attach-mdev` command by detaching the vGPU device specified with
+its UUID from the domain (i.e., the virtual machine).
+By default, the change is only applied to the configuration and only takes effect after a restart.
+If the `--restart` option is specified, the domain is restarted after the change.
+If the `--hotplug` option is specified, the device is immediately available within the domain without restart.
+The `--restart` and `--hotplug` options cannot be used together.
+To display actions to be performed without actually making changes,
+use the `--n` or `--run-dry` option.

 All `detach-mdev` command options:

 ```
 usage: nvidia-dev-ctl.py detach-mdev [-h] [--virsh-trials N]
                                      [--virsh-delay SECONDS] [-c URL]
-                                     [--hotplug] [-n]
+                                     [--hotplug] [--restart] [-n]
                                      UUID DOMAIN

 positional arguments: